safe-research/permissionless-create2/doc/eip.md

 ## Reference Implementation

-We include a reference implementation of a bootstrap contract that the deployer account can delegate to.
-The reference implementation expects a call to `Bootstrap` to the function `deploy()` in an EIP-7702 type `0x4` transaction including the EIP-7702 authorization delegating `DEPLOYER_ADDRESS` to `Bootstrap` (NOTE: the `Bootstrap` is called as an entry point, instead of calling `DEPLOYER_ADDRESS` directly which allows the contract to do some up-front checks in order to minimize gas griefing risk):
+We include a reference implementation of a bootstrap contract to which the deployer account can delegate.
+The reference implementation expects a call to `Bootstrap` to the function `deploy()` in an EIP-7702 type `0x4` transaction including the EIP-7702 authorization delegating `DEPLOYER_ADDRESS` to `Bootstrap` (NOTE: the `Bootstrap` is called as an entry point, instead of calling `DEPLOYER_ADDRESS` directly which allows the contract to do some up-front checks to minimize gas griefing risk):

 ```solidity
 // SPDX-License-Identifier: CC0